OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 DCPAM ETL does not limit the number of transformations in any way.
 Furthermore, both local and remote approaches can be used simultaneously.

 Data transformation in DCPAM ETL pipeline is not enforced.

-> **Information**: This section is incomplete.
-Transform process in DCPAM is still under development.

 ### Loading
 When all transformations in the Staging Area are completed or during the Extract subprocess, DCPAM ETL loads the data directly into target tables.
 Dimensions are first to load, followed by Facts.
 Then Staging Area is cleared and ready for the next occurence of data extraction.